The Comprehensive 2021 Gastroenterology Update

 - Updated guidelines for the use of biologics in IBD

-- Improved management of IBS, pelvic floor disorders, and functional dyspepsia
+- Improved management of IBS and pelvic floor disorders

-- Expanded options to diagnose hereditary GI cancer syndromes
+- Expanded genetic testing options to diagnose hereditary GI cancer syndromes

 - Best practices for treatment of HBV and HCV